ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ###### *[Table 2.
 Join execution times on 5 GB data set, H2O AI](https://h2oai.github.io/db-benchmark/)*

-We can see that...

 The full benchmark can be consulted [here](https://h2oai.github.io/db-benchmark/).

-`Polars` for Python exposes a complete Python API, including the full set of features to manipulate DataFrames using an expression language similar to `Pandas`.
+`Polars` for `Python` exposes a complete `Python` API, including the full set of features to manipulate DataFrames using an expression language similar to `Pandas`.
 It also has 2 different APIs:
 - A lazy API
 - An eager API

-With eager execution, the code is run as soon as it's encountered; results are returned immediately.
-With lazy execution, the code is run until the result is required.
+With *eager execution*, the code is run as soon as it's encountered; results are returned immediately.
+With *lazy execution*, the code is run until the result is required.

 ---
 # Preparing our environment